Darboux-type center conditions for families of planar polynomial vector fields: Preliminaries

-\begin{definition} The \emph{cyclicity} of an equilibrium point is the maximal number of small amplitude limit cycles that can appear around it.
-When considering the family \eqref{eq:non_homogeneous_system} of degree $n$, this number is denoted by $\calM(n)$; its generic counterpart is $\calM^\star(n)$. \end{definition}

-The cyclicity is derived through a degenerate Hopf bifurcation, where the fixed points of the associated Poincar\'e first return map are studied \cite{B,F}.
-The Lyapunov constants are proportional to the coefficients of the power series of the return map, so if $L_{1}=L_{2}=\cdots=L_{{K-1}}=0$, and $L_{K} \neq 0$, then (by the Weierstrass Preparation Theorem) a small perturbation of the vector field can produce up to $K$ limit cycles of small amplitude.
-We explain this in more detail here.

-First, we point out that the family \eqref{eq:non_homogeneous_system} can be embedded into the larger family where the linearized equations have a non-vanishing trace:

-for some $\lambda\in\R$.
-Note that $\lambda = 0$ corresponds to the original family \eqref{eq:non_homogeneous_system}.
-The parameter $\lambda$ will be set to zero in the remainder of this study, but it plays an important role when considering the cyclicity of the systems under consideration.
-By making a small perturbation in $\lambda$, we can always ensure that the cyclicity increases by one; an additional small limit cycle can be created near the centre by carefully selecting $\lambda\neq 0$.
-To be more precise, given parameters $(f^\star,g^\star)$ such that the system \eqref{eq:non_homogeneous_system} has a weak focus of order $K$ at the origin, we can create at most $K-1$ small amplitude limit cycles by slightly perturbing the parameters of the system.
-By introducing the trace parameter $\lambda$, we can obtain one additional limit cycle, bringing the maximum to $K$.

-Let us now consider this from a different viewpoint.
-Returning to the original family \eqref{eq:non_homogeneous_system}, we know that all Lyapunov constants are polynomials\footnote{For a member of the family \eqref{eq:linear_part} with $\lambda \neq 0$, the Lyapunov constants are analytic functions in the parameters $(f,g)$, not polynomials.} in the parameters $(f,g)$.
-Therefore, it follows (by Hilbert's Basis Theorem) that, within the entire family, there is a maximal bound on the order of a weak focus.
-Beyond that order, any weak focus becomes a center.
-Indeed, by carefully selecting the parameters $(f,g)$ of the differential system \eqref{eq:non_homogeneous_system}, we can force all Lyapunov constants to vanish: \begin{definition} A \emph{center condition} is a finite set of algebraic relations of the parameters $(f,g)$ of the differential system \eqref{eq:non_homogeneous_system} needed to ensure that $L_j = 0$ for all $j \in \Z^+$ in the Lyapunov formula \eqref{eq:lyapunov_formula}. \end{definition} Normally, a center condition can be expressed as an ordered collection of algebraic equations in terms of the parameters of the vector field.
+By carefully selecting the parameters $(f,g)$ of the differential system \eqref{eq:non_homogeneous_system}, we can force all Lyapunov constants to vanish: \begin{definition} A \emph{center condition} is a finite set of algebraic relations of the parameters $(f,g)$ of the differential system \eqref{eq:non_homogeneous_system} needed to ensure that $L_j = 0$ for all $j \in \Z^+$ in the Lyapunov formula \eqref{eq:lyapunov_formula}. \end{definition} Normally, a center condition can be expressed as an ordered collection of algebraic equations in terms of the parameters of the vector field.
 The first condition ensures that $L_1 = 0$; the second condition makes $L_2 = 0$ (given that $L_1=0$), and so on.
 These are called \emph{partial} center conditions; each one increases the weakness of the focus at the origin.
-When they are all satisfied, the fixed point at the origin is a center for the flow; there are no small amplitude limit cycles.
+When they are all satisfied, the fixed point at the origin is a center; there are no small amplitude limit cycles.
+The set of all possible center conditions describes the \emph{center variety} of $\calF$.
+Depending on the family $\calF$ of differential systems, this can be composed of several branches; each corresponding to a particular type of center, see \cite{CC,DL,RS}.